0mGosavi/movie-ratings-live/Readme.md

 TMDb for movie data.
 OMDb for IMDb & Rotten Tomatoes ratings.
 Built with ❤️ using Streamlit.
+Enjoy Movie Time !